RonenNess/GeonBit.UI/README.md

 Israel is under a brutal attack from Gaza on multiple fronts.
 Hundreds of innocent civilians were murdered and kidnapped from their own homes.
 Hundreds are still missing.

-I won't show any gore and horrific photos here.
-But here's [some more information](https://www.youtube.com/watch?v=NCUsb621ELE).
+I won't share any gore or horrific photos here.
+But know things are very bad right now.
+Here's [a short video that summarize the situation](https://www.youtube.com/watch?v=NCUsb621ELE).

 Please support Israel in these dark times.